What is it?

 An academic definition details it as an author’s distinctive literary style, basic vision and general attitude toward the world.
 This “voice” is revealed through an author’s use of syntax (sentence construction); diction (distinctive vocabulary); punctuation; characterisation and dialogue.
 (AP English Glossary of Literary Terms)

 A more writerly description of voice is “the heard quality of writing”.
 (Donald Murray, The Craft of Revision, 2001).

 The well-known quotation that “writing is the painting of the voice” has been attributed to Voltaire, and is another metaphorical application of the human voice to the written word.

 Voice is, thus, the distinct personality of a piece of writing or of a whole text.
 One way of developing a certain voice is by communicating strong feelings about a subject.
 Another way is by revealing an authentic, individual, and original personality through the choice of a narrator, characters, and vivid language.

 A good example of a clearly “heard” voice is when a writer manages to put his or her personality into the words of a text, creating the sense of a living and breathing person concealed therein.
 This persona is known as the narrator.
-(The protagonist is the character the novel is “about”).
+(The protagonist is the main character/s the novel is about).

 First Person Point of View